Murdoch ICT171 Cloud Project · 2026 S1

 Development Roadmap

 Vantage is delivered in three stages across the semester.
-Stage 1 is live now; Stage 2 and Stage 3 are scheduled for completion before end of unit.
+Stages 1 and 2 and stage 3 are complete;

 Stage 1